dftfeDevelopers/install_DFTFE/README.md

 ```bash
 ./install_dftfe.sh [OPTIONS]
 ```
 or submit the job script.
-The following options are available to download, compile, and install DFT-FE and its dependencies.
-After downloading the dependencies and DFT-FE source, you can install them individually if `--all` is not used:
+The following options are available to download, compile, and install DFT-FE and its dependencies:
 ```bash
 --download          | Download all required dependencies and DFT-FE
 --all               | Download and install all dependencies and DFT-FE